agility/agilitycms-eleventy-starter-2020/README.md

 This is going to be fun!
 Let's go!

 ### Agility CMS Account
 The first thing you need is a free Agility CMS account.
-[You can get that here 👋](https://manager.agilitycms.com/org/subscriptions/instance-setup?template=blog-with-eleventy&plan=agility-free).
+[You can get that here 👋](https://manager.agilitycms.com/org/subscriptions/instance-setup?template=jamstack-blog&plan=agility-free).

-Go ahead and create your account and a new project, then come back here...
+Once you create your Agility CMS account and ✨new✨ project name, come back here 🧐.

 ### Clone the Repo